Updating and Managing the Datasets Used by EJAM

 /data-raw/datacreate_0_UPDATE_ALL_DATASETS.RA default year is used in various functions, such as for the last year of the 5-year ACS dataset.
 These defaults like yr or year should be updated via global searches where relevant.

-metadata about vintage/ version is in attributes of most datasets.
-That is updated via scripts/functions used by
+Metadata about vintage/version is stored in attributes of many datasets.
+That metadata is updated via scripts/functions that call helpers such as

-ejamdata_version.txtfile, and tags on releases, and the NEWS file.Updating documentation - updates may be needed for the README, vignettes, and possibly examples in some functions in case updates to datasets alter how the examples would work.
+ejamdata_required_tagfield in DESCRIPTION records whichejamdatarelease EJAM should use.
+Theejamdata_version.txtmarker records whichejamdatarelease tag is actually saved in the local data folder.Updating documentation - updates may be needed for the README, vignettes, and possibly examples in some functions in case updates to datasets alter how the examples would work.

 The information below focuses on the other type of data objects – the set of large arrow files that are stored outside the package code repository.